 When farmers use atrazine, we grow more corn or sorghum or sugarcane (or other crop) per acre of land, while using fewer additional herbicides and pesticides.
 As a result, farmers are growing more crops on less land with fewer inputs.

-But the biggest benefit of no-till farming cuts down on erosion and keeps pesticides and fertilizer on the field, instead of in local waterways.
+But the biggest benefit of no-till farming is that it cuts down on erosion and keeps pesticides and fertilizer on the field, instead of in waterways.
 In fact, reduced tillage and other practices have reduced soil erosion 43 percent in the last 20 years.
 Many farmers tell us without atrazine’s weed control, they would have to return to conventional tillage methods.